stanley-gu/standardsCh/chapter.md

 api.sourceforge.net/>), which is a library much like libSBML that allows software developers to read and write CellML models.

-### Mathematical Modeling Language (MML)

-MML is a text-based format that is the primary form of model representations in the JSim platform [@raymond03].
-Unlike SBML and CellML which are based on XML, MML uses its own a C-styled language for model declaration.
-MML models are often expressed generally in terms of mathematical equations -- any mixture of ordinary and partial differential equations, implicit equations, integrations, discrete events, and even external programming code, such as Java, C, or MATLAB.
-One feature that sets MML apart from other model languages is its awareness of physical units when run through JSim's MML compiler [@chizeck2009].

 ### NeuroML